HenryR-B/elec_571_MPC_project/README.md

 - $\phi$: robot yaw angle
 - $V_x,V_y$: robot centre velocity in the inertial frame
 - $\omega=\dot{\phi}$: robot yaw rate
-- $\theta_i$: wheel rotation angle used to determine roller/gap contact
+- $\theta_i$: wheel rotation angle used to determine roller/gap contact.
+For simplicity, we will assign: 1-front left, 2-front-right, 3-back-right, 4-back-left.
 - $N$: number of driven omni-wheels, four for the current robot

 The plant input is